Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 The electrodes must be able to touch both sides of the metal sheets which are bound together.
 Only a certain thickness of metal (5 to 50 inches) can be carried by a particular spot welder.
 While the location of the electrode can be changed, in most electrode holders only minimal movement is possible.
 The size and shape of the electrode define the size and strength of the weld.
 The relation is formed only when the electrode is in contact with the metal.
 Whether the current is not high enough, not hot enough, or if the metal is not held together with enough force, the spot welding will be low or weak.

 Even though it has certain drawbacks, spot welding is useful in many cases.
 Only partial connections that may not be particularly strong can be created.
 The efficiency of the spot welding depends on the intensity and temperature applied and the cleanness of the electrodes and metal.
 The challenge of binding electrodes to oddly formed metals can be prevented by using a compact spot welder.
 The electrodes are attached to long cables so that they can reach areas that are hard to access.

 • Barrels of gasoline

 • Railway tracks

 • Gas, oil, and water pipes

 We hope this article was helpful for you and gave you an overview of the resistance spot welding technology.

-MTS gathered worldwide spot welding machine manufacturers into this online platform.
+IMTS gathered worldwide Resistance Spot Welder manufacturers into this online platform.
 Browse and search for your next supplier with us.